NorfairKing/easyspec/README.md

 As part of the research, multiple signature inference strategies were developed.
 You can try them out as well using the `--strategy` flag.

+# Evaluating strategies and experimenting with strategies using `easyspec-evaluate`

+`easyspec-evaluate` is a tool that is used to evaluate the different signature inference strategies, generate plots, and eventually hopefully draw helpful conclusions.

+The main component is a build system that knows how to make, evaluate and plot data.
+You can use it with `stack exec easyspec-evaluate -- build myTarget`.
+To build all plots, and transitive dependencies of those plots, use `stack exec easyspec-evaluate -- build analyse`.

+# Contributions

+Contributions are welcome in many forms (vaguely in the order of time investment):

+- An issue suggesting an improvement
+- An issue that brings a bug to the attention
+- A PR with a file in `examples` that shows functionality that is not shown by other examples.
+- A PR with a file in `examples-wishlist` that shows me that certain functionality is missing.
+- A PR with a failing test case
+- A PR with a bugfix
+- A PR with a new signature inference strategy evaluator
+- A PR with a new signature inference strategy
+- Any work that gets this project closer to being used in production.

+Make sure to [install the `zift.hs` script](https://github.com/NorfairKing/zifter) and that any PR passes the continuous integration.